quasarframework/quasar/docs/src/pages/vue-components/virtual-scroll.md

 :::

 ::: warning
-* There is a maximum height of the scrolling container, imposed by the browser.
+There is a maximum height of the scrolling container, imposed by each browser.
 In IE11 this is around 1,000,000px, while in the rest of the browsers it's much more, but still limited.
 :::

 Scroll the examples below to see QVirtualScroll in action.